The purpose of this article is to provide you with a depth understanding of the Windows Registry and the Wealth of information it holds.

 - HKEY_CURRENT_USER hive is the active, loaded user profile for the currently logged-on-user.

-- HKEY_LOCAL_MACHINE hive contains a vast configuration information for the system, including hardware settings and software settings.
+- HKEY_LOCAL_MACHINE hive contains vast configuration information for the system, including hardware settings and software settings.

-- HKEY_USERS hive contains all the actively loaded user profile for that system.
+- HKEY_USERS hive contains all the actively loaded user profiles for that system.